Was the General Worker Right to Refuse the Task? Seeking Advice on Possible Dismissal

 Abdul Basit

-Sir, it would be surprising to you that he's a qualified plumber, yet instead of calling a cleaner to remove the sewage rubbish and repair the line, he outright refused to tackle the task.
+Sir, it might surprise you that he's a qualified plumber, yet instead of calling a cleaner to remove the sewage rubbish and repair the line, he outright refused to tackle the task.
 Sir, we have not sacked him.
-We are going to issue him a show cause for his behavior as we already knew that he could perform the task that’s why he was called.
+We are going to issue him a show cause for his behavior as we already knew that he could perform the task, which is why he was called.
 This case is under process.
-Regards.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute